Vidya-jpg/New/How-to-install-SocialCDE.md

 2. If you have not received an email from the administrator, please download the last version of the plugin from [here](https://github.com/collab-uniba/socialcde4eclipse/tree/master/it.uniba.di.socialCDEforEclipse/downloadClient).

 ## Plugin installation
-To add SocialCDEforEclipse to Eclipse or Aptana, simply copy the downloaded jar file into the subfolder `plugins/` within your installation directory.
+To add SocialCDEforEclipse to Eclipse or Aptana, simply copy the downloaded jar file into the subfolder `dropins/` within your installation directory (e.g, `c:\users\fabio\eclipse` or `/home/fabio/ecplipse`).
 If you don’t find this folder, please control the version of your IDE of choice.
 After moving the jar, run the IDE and, once it has started, enable the plugin by selecting the menu _Windows -> Show view -> Others -> SocialCDE for Eclipse -> SocialCDE4Eclipse_

 The plugin is composed by two views: